 - 13.4.
 Provincial roads outside of the urban boundaries are not allowed for.
-For provincial Roads within the urban boundaries, 20% of the value thereof has been allowed for in the determination of the Development Charges tariffs and therefore this percentage will be allowed to be offset from Development Charges where constructed by the Developer in terms of an engineering services agreement.
-The offsetting of Development Charges against the full cost of provincial road upgrades would result in an under-recovery of Development Charges for municipal roads.
-Exception is upgrades to intersections between municipal and provincial roads, where the full amount can be offset from Development Charges. - 13.5.
+Provincial roads within the urban edge perform a municipal function and are allowed for.
+Partial subsidisation thereof is treated the same as all grants for all services from all sources, in that these are subtracted on an average basis from the total capital costs across the entire area.
+Therefore provincial roads within the urban edge are treated in the same way as such municipal roads, and the full cost thereof can be offset against Development Charges in the same way as for such a municipal road. - 13.5.
 Non-motorised transport facilities: A functional and safe non-motorised transport and public transport network will reduce the dependence on private motor vehicles and therefore relieve road congestion and free up capacity on the roads and intersections.
 The developer may set off its fair and reasonable cost of providing such facilities, as determined by the Municipality, against the applicable development charges if the Municipality is satisfied, based on its non-motorised transport master plan, that those facilities are for the benefit of multiple users/developments and/or the community as a whole. - 13.6.
 Handling of properties with historical land use rights: If a property (especially business and industrial zoned property) has an existing zoning right, it does not necessarily mean that DCs have been paid on the full development potential of the property when such zoning was approved.
 A DC credit can only be granted if a DC for a specific development or building has been paid in the past, or if there are existing permanent, legal buildings (has building plan approval) on the site which service demand has already been absorbed into the bulk service networks.
 Otherwise there is no justification for granting such a credit.
-The onus to prove that DCs have been paid is on the Developer/Applicant.
-DC's will be payable before building plan approval. - 13.7.
+The onus to prove that DCs have been paid is on the Developer/Applicant. - 13.7.
 Temporary Departures: No Development Charges will be levied in respect of temporary departure approvals; provided that: - 13.7.1.
 If, in the Municipality's opinion, any external engineering services upgrades are required to meet increased demand due to the impact of the temporary land use concerned, even if of a temporary nature, the developer must construct such upgrade at own cost; and - 13.7.2. if an application for an extension of a temporary departure is granted, Development Charges will be levied.